 Our top-class facilities have been host to many training sessions, league games, school games and national tournaments.

 Our club facilities include:

 - The licensed Clubhouse;

 - 2 astro (artificial) pitches; and

-- a net area which comprises 5 astro nets and 3 turf nets
+- a net area with 5 astro nets and 3 turf nets.

 The running and general maintenance of all our facilities is covered by our junior and senior member subscriptions.

 We are very proud of our achievements on and off the field thus far, which we owe to the hard work from club members and volunteers.
 We are committed to the development of cricket, creating a healthy environment for our communities and spreading the ideals that cricket teaches.